Prospective MSE Student FAQ

 In addition, the deadline for Integrated Product Design is February 1.

-Applications that are full and complete will be reviewed after each cycle has ended.
+Applications that are full and complete will be reviewed only after each cycle has ended.

 Typically, the department provides no financial aid for master's students.
 Learn more...